-- (1)Discuss policy language modification to cover less events (birth, adoption, foster care, serious injury and serious illness of immediate family member). - (2) Alternate effective date of January 1, 2019 versus the November 1, 2018 effective date contained in the policy.
+- (1)Discuss policy language modification to cover less events (birth, adoption, foster care, serious injury and serious illness of immediate family member). - (2) Alternate effective date January 1, 2019.

 Financial Impacts:

 As part of the 2019 budget process, staff calculated the cost of a 2-week leave using the average 2018 wage and benefits of employees between the ages of 20-45, of approximately \$4,200 per employee who uses the leave.